 Arson Investigation: – The investigation of arson is started when the firefighters are called on the affected scene, then he followed the protocol.
 They observe the scene, review it personally, take the physical evidence and enquire the witnesses.

-elements in the investigation of the argon are: –
+Some important elements in the investigation of the argon are: –

 - Colour of smoke and Flame: – Various substances and accelerants produce a different color of the smoke and flame.